2022 BMW 2 Series Gran Coupe Review

 It shines on looks too.
 The design may not be for everyone, but it's striking and it falls in line with the latest crop of BMWs.
 There are a lot of great paint options for the 2 Series Gran Coupe too.
 It's one of the few sedans we've driven in recent years that gets attention at stoplights.

-BMW 2 Series Gran Coupe models
+2022 BMW 2 Series Gran Coupe trim level differences

 The 2022 BMW 2 Series Gran Coupe comes in three versions: 228i, 228i xDrive and the high-performance M235i xDrive.
 Front-wheel drive is standard on the 228i, while the other two trim levels use xDrive, BMW's name for all-wheel drive.
 An eight-speed automatic transmission is standard on all three models.